vigetlabs/microcosm/docs/api/presenter.md

 If the Presenter is pure (passed in as either a prop or as an option to the associated repo), this will only update state if shallowly equal.

+When not implemented, model returns all repo state.

 ### `viewModel(props)`

 Alias for `model`.